ioryn/crna/src/content/blog/pat-tarr-a-tribute.md

 ---
-title: A Tribute to My Mentor Dr. Pat Tarr
+title: A Tribute to my Mentor - Dr. Pat Tarr
 description: This article is written in recognition and appreciation of Pat's tireless work with the Calgary Reggio Network.
 She has inspired so many educators and I wanted to take this opportunity to honour her and